 Wormhole is a great alternative to OnionShare as it provides the same features while also being free.
 However, if you’re a bigger company with more requirements, you might want to consider DocSend.
 This alternative isn’t free like the other competitors on this list.
 However, it has many additional features that could come in handy for larger companies with stricter regulations and more assets to protect.

 Another Alternative to OnionShare

 SecureDocSharing is a simple app to use.
 Its sole focus is securely sharing files.
 As such, the dashboard isn’t cluttered with loads of tabs and features you’ll never use.
-The process is simple, you just upload your file and then you can send the sharing links to the person who needs to access it.
-SecureDocSharing also has many security features such as password protection, link expiration, disallowing downloads, and more.
+The process is simple: you upload your file, and then you can send the sharing links to the person who needs to access it.
+SecureDocSharing also has many security features, such as password protection, link expiration, disallowing downloads, and more.

 Why is SecureDocSharings the Best Platform for Sharing Files Securely?

 Having a platform that enables users to share files securely is becoming more of a necessity than ever before.
-If you work with documents that contain confidential or personal information you don’t want them ending up in the wrong hands.
-A secure sharing platform makes it possible for users to share files, without having to worry about them being hacked mid-transfer.
+If you work with documents that contain confidential or personal information, you don’t want them to end up in the wrong hands.
+A secure sharing platform makes it possible for users to share files without having to worry about them being hacked mid-transfer.